evanjuneau/corejs-typeahead-rails/README.md

 ## Issues

 For issues related to the typeahead.js library itself, please create an issue on the [CoreJS typeahead.js GitHub repository](https://github.com/corejavascript/typeahead.js/issues).
-For issues related to this gem, please report an issue here!
+For issues related to this gem, please create an issue here!

 ## Contributing